score-json/json/.dotstop_extensions/README.md

 ## WebContentReference

 The content of a `WebContentReference` is its content.
-This reference is intender to be utilised in case of *static* references, that should not vary in a short time-frame, and whose content is most important for the trustability of the statement.
+This reference is intended to be utilised in case of *static* references, that should not vary in a short time-frame, and whose content is most important for the trustability of the statement.
 An example is a file located on a github repository, e.g.  `https://raw.githubusercontent.com/nlohmann/json/refs/heads/develop/.github/workflows/cifuzz.yml`

 A `WebContentReference` looks identical to a `WebReference` with `type: web_content` instead of `type: website`.